Enumclaw, Washington: Climate

 This region experiences very warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 °F (22 °C).
 According to the Köppen climate classification system, Enumclaw has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.
 Enumclaw typically runs about 5 degrees warmer than Seattle in the summer and 5 degrees colder than Seattle in the winter.
-The city of Enumclaw is generally above the fog while the area to the West of the city can see dense fog due to the proximity to the Green and White Rivers as well as Lake Tapps.
+The city of Enumclaw is generally above the fog while the area to the west of the city can see dense fog due to the proximity to the Green and White Rivers as well as Lake Tapps.
 Snow is moderate with a typical year seeing about 6 to 8 inches total.

 Enumclaw recorded the highest wind speeds for a community in the state during the November 2024 Northeast Pacific bomb cyclone, reaching 74 mph.

 Economy

 In contrast to other towns with big-box stores, Enumclaw has chosen a different path for its downtown that is filled with small local boutiques and non-chain restaurants and bistros.
-Several companies, including Helac, Nor-Pac Seating, Nether Industries, and Hill AeroSystems, maintain major offices in the city.
+Several companies, including Nor-Pac Seating, Nether Industries, and Hill AeroSystems, maintain major offices in the city.
 The remoteness of Enumclaw has made the picturesque, quintessential place to work from home and enjoy a bit of country life with all the conveniences.
 With the median home valued at $753,000, Enumclaw has gained many professionals, firefighters, police officers, downhill ski lovers as well as people who enjoy quick hiking access to Mt.
 Rainier.
 Enumclaw has the most dairy farms in production (16 Grade "A") within the King and Pierce County region.
 Enumclaw has celebrated its close ties with its ag community and has many farm road stands as well as a Farmers Market that runs Spring through Fall.
 Many restaurants feature Farm to Fork food offerings.